Signed in as:

 Creative arts are inspiring to me.
 Seeing a beautiful piece of art, in any form or medium, is so pleasurable.
 I envy those talented individuals who are creative and I want to be one of them.
 I'm humbled when anyone appreciates something I have made.

 With my ability to garden almost completely ended for the season, I had to occupy my time.
 I began painting.
-It was satisfying to paint flowers since I could not be in the garden weeding, pruning, planting, watering...
+It was satisfying to paint since I could not be in the garden weeding, pruning, planting, watering...
 I tried different series of pictures, some abstracts, clouds, meadows, flowers in vases in different sizes.
 Later, I started the paper cuts.